-Asperger's Syndrome (Autism) Treatment FAQ – Frequently Asked Questions
+Asperger's Syndrome Treatment FAQ – Frequently Asked Questions

-A: No. There is a simple, kinesthetic test for Asperger's a client can use.
+A: No. There is a simple, kinesthetic test for our treatment of social interaction impairment due to Asperger's Syndrome that a client can use.

 Q: Are you willing to treat people with many different diagnoses?

 A: We will make a decision individually from case to case.